Grimsby: Entertainment

+Blundell Park the home ground of Grimsby Town F.C.

 Musical entertainment is provided at the Grimsby Auditorium, built in 1995 in Cromwell Road, Yarborough, near Grimsby Leisure Centre.
 The smaller Caxton Theatre is in Cleethorpe Road (A180) in East Marsh, near the docks.
 The Caxton Theatre provides entertainment by adults and youths in theatre.
 Notable in the area is the Class Act Theatre Company run by the local playwright David Wrightam.

 North East Lincolnshire Council has installed a Wi-Fi network covering Victoria Street in central Grimsby.
 The service gives access to the Internet to the general public on a yearly subscription.

 Grimsby's Freeman Street cinema closed in 2004, leaving the Parkway cinema in Cleethorpes to serve the town.
 Periodic plans to build a new cinema in Grimsby have been made since.
 The Whitgift Film Theatre in John Whitgift Academy shows a programme of limited release and art-house films.